 The current picked the chief high up into the air and sent him gliding back towards his little hut.
-But scarcely had the chief begun to enjoy this thrilling means of transportation when he smacked hard against a solid brick wall.
+But just as he began to enjoy this thrilling ride, he smacked hard against a solid brick wall.

 Somewhat dazed, he looked up at the wall and asked, “Oh, great wall, are you the strongest and most powerful in the world?
-I am in search of a strong bridegroom for my beloved daughter so that she may live in safety and happiness.”
+I am in search of a strong bridegroom for my beloved daughter so that she may live in safety from the cat.”

 Seeing this, the chief smiled.
-He realized that although his kind was small, the mice were, in fact, no weaker than the bigger things in the world.
+He realized that, although his kind was small, the mice were—in fact—no weaker than the bigger things in the world.

-And so, on the third day of the Lunar New Year, the chief’s daughter boarded a beautiful bridal sedan fashioned from a farmer’s sandal and was welcomed at the house of her betrothed, the mouse Alang.
+And so, on the third day of the Lunar New Year, the chief’s daughter boarded a beautiful bridal sedan fashioned from a farmer’s sandal and was welcomed at the house of her betrothed, the mouse Ah-Lang.